Wea017net/GkmStatus/README_en.md

 ## Disclaimer

 > [!WARNING]
-> **Please use this software at your own risk.**
+> **Use this software at your own risk.**
-> The author assumes no responsibility for any damages (loss of data, PC malfunction, impact on Discord accounts, or other troubles) resulting from the use of this software.
+> The author assumes no responsibility for any damages (including but not limited to loss of data, PC malfunction, impact on your Discord account, or any other troubles) arising from the use of this software.

+* **Compliance**: This software is developed in compliance with the Discord Terms of Service.
+However, the author provides no guarantee regarding its continued safety or compatibility.
-* This application is an unofficial fan project and is in no way affiliated with Bandai Namco Entertainment Inc., QualiArts, Inc., or any related companies.
+* **Unofficial Project**: This app is an unofficial fan project and is not affiliated with Bandai Namco Entertainment Inc., QualiArts, Inc., or any related entities.
-* The publication and distribution of this project may be suspended without notice upon request from the rights holders or if the author deems it inappropriate.
+* **Suspension of Service**: This project may be suspended or removed without notice upon request from the rights holders or at the author's discretion.
-* It is designed using standard Discord RPC features, but due to specification changes on Discord's side, functions may become unavailable without notice.
+* **Functionality**: While designed using standard Discord RPC features, its functionality may become unavailable due to updates or specification changes by Discord.

 ## Feedback / Bug Reports
 Feel free to report bugs or request features via [Issues](https://github.com/Wea017net/GkmStatus/issues) or via Direct Message on X ( [@Wea017net](https://x.com/Wea017net) ).